-- They have been diagnosed with COVID-19 or have symptoms of it and are seeking diagnosis; - A member of their household has been diagnosed with COVID-19; - They are providing care for someone diagnosed with COVID-19; - They are providing care for a child or other household member who can't attend school or work because it is closed due to COVID-19; - They are quarantined or have been advised by a health care provider to self-quarantine; - They were scheduled to start employment and do not have a job or cannot reach their place of employment as a result of a COVID-19 outbreak; - They have become the breadwinner for a household because the head of household has died as a direct result of COVID-19; - They had to quit their job as a direct result of COVID-19; - Their place of employment is closed as a direct result of COVID-19; or
+- They have been diagnosed with COVID-19 or have symptoms of it and are seeking diagnosis; - A member of their household has been diagnosed with COVID-19; - They are providing care for someone diagnosed with COVID-19; - They are providing care for a child or other household member who can't attend school or work because it is closed due to COVID-19; - They are quarantined or have been advised by a health care provider to self-quarantine; - They were scheduled to start employment and do not have a job or cannot reach their place of employment as a result of a COVID-19 outbreak; - They have become the breadwinner for a household because the head of household has died as a direct result of COVID-19; - They had to quit their job as a direct result of COVID-19; - Their place of employment is closed as a direct result of COVID-19; or - They meet other criteria established by the Secretary of Labor.

-&lt;sup>3 During these 13 weeks, the recipient is eligible for their regular benefit amount under state law plus - until July 31, 2020 -- an additional \$600 per week.
+3 During these 13 weeks, the recipient is eligible for their regular benefit amount under state law plus - until 7/31/20 -- an additional \$600 per week.
 In order for individuals who previously exhausted their unemployment benefits to qualify for additional unemployment (including the \$600 supplement for the next four months), they must be otherwise eligible for benefits under state law, meaning they are able to work, available to work, and actively seeking work.